 5* – Trgovac (merchant)

 In addition to the three types of trade businesses, there are three ways they can be taxed:

 These taxation schemes are explained in brief detail below.
 The owner of the obrt must decide on a method of tax at the time of opening the business.

 Porez na dohodak

 The owners are obliged to pay porez na dohodak (an income tax).
 Dohodak is the difference between charged incomes and paid expenses.
-Taxation is progressive and charged according to 12%, 25%, and 40% rates.
+Taxation is progressive and the latest tax brackets can be found here.

 Porez na dobit

 The owner can change to this type of taxation if it’s more suitable.